Digital Homicide Studios: Founding and game releases

-Controversy and litigation

-Jim Sterling dispute and lawsuit
+James Stephanie Sterling dispute and lawsuit

-In November 2014, Jim Sterling, a video game journalist known for poking fun at poorly made video games, released a ten-minute let's play video of The Slaughtering Grounds, repeatedly criticizing the game and labeling it as a "New 'Worst Game Of 2014' Contender".
+In November 2014, James Stephanie Sterling, a video game journalist known for lampooning video games of perceived poor quality, released a ten-minute Let's Play video of The Slaughtering Grounds, repeatedly criticizing the game and labeling it as a "New 'Worst Game Of 2014' Contender".
 They regarded the game as an asset flip, a game made poorly and quickly from art assets purchased from online stores.
 Sterling's videos were among the most exposure the game received at the time, with one of them appearing as the second search result on Google Search and as the first on YouTube, whereas The Slaughtering Grounds received no reviews indexed by the review aggregator website Metacritic.
 In response to Sterling's criticism, Digital Homicide Studios published a video dubbed "Review the Reviewer", re-using Sterling's video in its entirety with additional overlaid text that called Sterling "a fucking idiot" and accused them of playing the game incorrectly.
-Sterling subsequently produced a follow-up video in which they narrated and commented on Digital Homicide Studios' remarks.
+Sterling subsequently produced a follow-up video in which they narrated and commented on Digital Homicide Studios's remarks.
 Digital Homicide Studios defended its use of purchased assets in a second response video, citing that it was "necessary from a production standpoint" and part of the "cycle of cash flow" in the indie game scene.
 Both response videos were later deleted.

 Digital Homicide Studios eventually filed a DMCA takedown against Sterling's original video.
-Through two separate statements, the company said that the takedown was not censorship of Sterling's opinion, rather enforced due to copyright infringement and damages the video had caused.
-Digital Homicide Studios said that it objected to Sterling's use of "'Worst Game Of 2014' Contender" and "absolute failure" as descriptions for the game, calling them "entirety unfair and unreasonable use of our copyright material".
+Through two separate statements, the company said that the takedown was not censorship of Sterling's opinion, but rather enforced due to copyright infringement and damages the video had caused.
+Digital Homicide Studios said that it objected to Sterling's use of "'Worst Game Of 2014' Contender" and "absolute failure" as descriptions for the game, calling them "unfair and unreasonable use of our copyright material".
 Both statements were later deleted.
 Sterling's video was temporarily removed as a result of the takedown, though reinstated by March 2016.
 The studio's moves against Sterling, which Weber described as an overreaction, attracted further critics.
 Digital Homicide Studios would later delete negative comments from the Steam forums for its games.
 Weber argued that these actions tarnished the studio's reputation.
 Sterling and Robert Romine discussed their differences in a Skype conversation in July 2015.
-Patrick Klepek of Kotaku called the exchange "equal parts awkward and contentious" because the two parties approached it from opposing perspectives and failed to see eye-to-eye, and because Romine eventually suggested that someone could sue Sterling over their actions.
-Sterling continued covering Digital Homicide Studios' games after this interaction.
+Patrick Klepek of Kotaku called the exchange "equal parts awkward and contentious" because the two parties approached it from opposing perspectives and because Romine eventually suggested that someone could sue Sterling over their actions.
+Sterling continued covering Digital Homicide Studios's games after this interaction.